Bronson Sardinha

-Bronson Kiheimahanaomauiakeo Sardinha (born April 6, 1983) is a former Major League Baseball outfielder.
+Bronson Kiheimahanaomauiakeo Sardinha (born April 6, 1983) is an American former professional baseball outfielder.
+He played one season in Major League Baseball (MLB) for the New York Yankees in 2007.

 Career

+New York Yankees

-Born in Honolulu, Hawaii, Sardinha was drafted directly out of Kamehameha High School in the 1st round of the 2001 Major League Baseball Draft.
-Sardinha had a mixed minor league career in the New York Yankees organization, playing in a variety of infield and outfield spots.
+Born in Honolulu, Hawaii, Sardinha was drafted out of Kamehameha High School in the 1st round of the 2001 Major League Baseball draft by the New York Yankees as a compensation pick for losing Denny Neagle.
+By 2002, Sardinha was moved from shortstop to outfield and was considered the organization's no. 10 prospect, according to Baseball America.
+He had a mixed minor league career in the Yankees organization, playing in a variety of infield and outfield spots.

 Sardinha made his major league debut on September 15, 2007, against the Boston Red Sox.
 Coming into the game in the bottom of the 8th inning as a defensive replacement, he got his first at-bat in the top of the ninth inning.
 Facing Bryan Corey, on the first pitch, he grounded into a game ending double play.
-Bronson got his first major league hit against the Tampa Bay Devil Rays on September 27, 2007, against Scott Kazmir.
+Sardinha got his first major league hit against the Tampa Bay Devil Rays on September 27, against Scott Kazmir.
+He made the team's postseason roster that year.

 Sardinha was designated for assignment by the Yankees on December 8, 2007, in order to make room for the re-signed Andy Pettitte on the 40-man roster.
-Sardinha was not offered a new contract by the Yankees and became a free agent on December 12, 2007.
+Sardinha was not offered a new contract by the Yankees and became a free agent on December 12.

+Seattle Mariners

-On January 17, 2008, Sardinha was signed to a minor league deal with the Seattle Mariners, and was invited to spring training.
-Sardinha did not make the team and was assigned to their Triple-A affiliate, the Tacoma Rainiers, but was released early in the season.
+On January 17, 2008, Sardinha was signed to a minor league contract by the Seattle Mariners, and was invited to spring training.
+Sardinha did not make the team and was assigned to their Triple-A affiliate, the Tacoma Rainiers, but was released early in the season due to an off-field incident.
+In nine games for Tacoma, he had gone 11-for-32 (.344) with five RBI and one stolen base.